By: Jeremy Neisser

 That way you don’t have to think about what you're doing when you are in the heat of your workout.

-Also, remember to bring your supplies - one of the best things about treadmill running is that it gives you the luxury of easily being able to use things you wouldn’t normally be able to carry with you on a run, like a water bottle and a towel.
+Also, remember to bring your supplies - one of the best things about treadmill workouts is that it gives you the luxury of easily being able to use things you wouldn’t normally be able to carry with you on a run, like a water bottle and a towel.

 2. Choose Interval Training.

 The treadmill is not necessarily the best place to do a long run at a fixed pace but rather you can choose the paces that you run.
 It certainly can be done, but boredom is a big factor when it comes to treadmill running, and being able to watch your time slowly tick by doesn’t help.

-Interval training is a great way to use the treadmill effectively - it keeps things interesting and helps you burn more calories.
-Rather than running at a comfortable speed for 45 minutes straight, go with an interval workout that makes sense for your training level or goals.
+Most treadmills offer workout plans.
+Intervals are a great way to use the treadmill effectively - it keeps things interesting and helps you burn more calories.
+Rather than running at a comfortable treadmill speed for 45 minutes straight, go with an interval workout that makes sense for your training level or goals.

 Doing interval workouts on a treadmill is a great way for race trainers to build their speed or train for a hilly course.

-Follow these links for some simple interval workout plans:
+Follow these links for some simple beginner treadmill workout plans: